ppwwyyxx/OpenPano/README.md

 Before dealing with very large images (4 megapixels or more), it's better to resize them.
 (I might add this feature in the future)

-In cylinder mode, the input file names need to have the correct order.
+In cylinder/translation mode, the input file names need to have the correct order.

 ## Examples: